Hong Kong bookseller's disappearance sparks protests at Beijing office

-HONG KONG (Reuters) - Hong Kong opposition lawmakers protested on Sunday outside Beijing’s representative office in the Chinese-ruled city over the disappearance of a bookseller who specialises in publications critical of the Communist Party government.
+HONG KONG, Jan 3 (Reuters) - Hong Kong opposition lawmakers protested on Sunday outside Beijing’s representative office in the Chinese-ruled city over the disappearance of a bookseller who specialises in publications critical of the Communist Party government.

 Lee Bo, 65, a major shareholder of Causeway Bay Books, “vanished” on Wednesday after he went to fetch books from his warehouse in the city, Lee’s wife told Hong Kong media.